cfhirsch/adventofcode2024/README.md

 Part 1: This part wasn't too bad.
 I needed to tweak my wraparound logic, and I got the definition of rows and columns mixed up before reading the problem more closely.
 Once
 I got past those issues getting the right answer was a breeze.

+Part 2: I cribbed the answer from [this repo](https://gist.github.com/object/c69d0bf44b20cc9b1edb7a9bab5b57d2).
+The solution is to keep iterating until every robot is in a distinct position.
+I printed out the grid to make sure I could see a Christmas tree before submitting the answer.

 **Dec 15:**

 Part 1: Straightforward if somewhat tedious.
 For each move, iterate through all squares in the direction the robot is moving.
 If we hit an empty space, stop.